Bram van Velde: Early career

 In 1922, the Kramers encouraged van Velde to travel and gave him a monthly stipend.
 He went first to Munich in May, then to north of Bremen (in Worpswede) in June, where, since the 1890s, there existed a colony of expressionist artists.
 This three-month exposure to contemporary art revolutionized van Velde's work.
 He left Worpswede shortly after, and moved to Paris (in the Belleville quartier, 19th arrondissement).
 His career progressed slowly, and in February 1927 he exhibited his works in Bremen.
 This was followed by the Jury-Freie Kunstschau of Berlin in April.
 Finally, he (with his brother Geer) was admitted into the Salon des Indépendants in Paris, where he would show his works several times (1928 to 1932, in 1940 and 1941).
 In this period he went to Chartres in the company of Otto Freundlich, and also discovered the works of Henri Matisse (probably at the home of Paul Guillaume).
 Matisse would have a great impact on van Velde's work (as too, in coming years, would van Velde's discovery of Pablo Picasso).

 On 6 October 1928, van Velde married the German painter Lilly (Sophie Caroline) Klöker (1896–1936), whom he had been seeing since perhaps his stay at Worpswede.
-With the Great Depression, their material conditions deteriorated and they moved to Spain, and in September 1932 they were living in Majorca.
+With the Great Depression, their material conditions deteriorated and they moved to Spain, and in September 1932 they were living in Mallorca.
 It is here that van Velde used the early painting of Matisse as his inspiration and he made a series of still-lives in which his later abstraction started to show itself.
-When the Spanish Civil War started in 1936, Lilly died in a hospital and Bram van Velde fled back to Marseille with several of his canvases made on Majorca.
+When the Spanish Civil War started in 1936, Lilly died in a hospital and Bram van Velde fled back to Marseille with several of his canvases made on Mallorca.
 He came back to Paris and moved in with his brother Geer.
 He met Marthe Arnaud, a former Lutheran missionary in the Zambezi, and they became a couple.
 At the studio of his brother Geer van Velde—also becoming an abstract painter—Bram van Velde met the writer Samuel Beckett, and the two would develop a friendship.
 Stopped on the street by the police in 1938 because he was speaking German with Marthe, van Velde was briefly imprisoned (his papers were not in order), and brief incarcerations would occur several times in the coming years.